Use Google Forms to Make a Pivot Chart

 To make the pivot chart in the activity below, you must first have created a pivot table as described in my last post.
 Pivot charts are another way to analyze data about subgroups in a survey population.
-Make a table and a chart and consider which method you prefer to make conclusions about the survey results.

 Follow the instructions to create a pivot chart.

 - Open the spreadsheet with the responses that you created when making the pivot table.

 - To view the pivot table, click the Pivot Table 1 tab at the bottom of the window.

 - In the Rows area, remove the checkmark in the Show totals box.

 - In the Columns area, remove the checkmark in the Show totals box.

 - From the Insert menu, click Chart.

 - On the Start tab, click Use row 1 as header to add labels to the legend.
 Click Insert.

 - Drag the chart beside the pivot table.